Margaret Stuart (1598–1600): Baptism at Holyrood Palace

 Margaret's baptism was postponed until 15 April 1599, as the winter, part of the "Little Ice Age", was exceptionally cold and there were worries that the princess should catch a cold and expire.
 King James VI wrote letters to his nobles and lairds, inviting them to the baptism, and asking for contributions.
-This letter was sent to Robert Bethune of Balfour in Fife:"We greet you well: having appointed the baptism of our dearest daughter to be here at Holyrood House, upon Sunday, the 18th of April next, in such honorable manner as that action craved: we have therefore though good right effectually to request and desire you to send us such offerings and presents against that day, as is best then in season and convenient for that action, as you regard our honor and will merit our special thanks.
+This letter was sent to Robert Bethune, laird of Balfour in Fife:"We greet you well: having appointed the baptism of our dearest daughter to be here at Holyrood House, upon Sunday, the 18th of April next, in such honorable manner as that action craved: we have therefore though good right effectually to request and desire you to send us such offerings and presents against that day, as is best then in season and convenient for that action, as you regard our honor and will merit our special thanks.
 So, not doubting to find your greater willingness to pleasure us herein, since you are to be invited to take part of you own good cheer, we commit you to God."

 Although such letters were not unusual on these occasions, the circumstances were exceptional, because a faction of bedchamber courtiers had displaced the royal treasurer, Walter Stewart of Blantyre, and instead George Home, George Elphinstone, Robert Melville younger, and David Murray pledged money for the celebrations.
 James paid £400 Scots for clothes made by the tailor Peter Sanderson for Margaret and her sister Elizabeth to wear at the baptism.
 The celebrations at Holyroodhouse involved feasting, dancing, and tournament games called "running at the ring" and "running at the glove".
 The guests included the Duke of Lennox, the Earl of Huntly, the Earl of Mar, and the Chancellor.